General information about water aeration

 2.)
 The length of time for complete oxygenation will also depend upon the throughput if any, of the contaminated water.
 If there is a large flow-through of contaminated water, the dissolved oxygen will be consumed almost as rapidly as it is injected.
 It likely would never reach saturation.
 If the water is static, meaning no throughput of contaminated water, then the level of dissolved oxygen will eventually begin to rise.
-Septic conditions (i.e. Toxic conditions caused by bacteria) are considered to occur at a dissolved oxygen level of 2.0 parts per million (ppm) or less.
-If the dissolved oxygen is greater than 2.0 ppm, then the aeration process is working in a positive way.
+Septic conditions (i.e., Toxic conditions caused by bacteria) are considered to occur at a dissolved oxygen level of 2.0 parts per million (ppm) or less.
+If the dissolved oxygen is greater than 2.0 ppm, then the aeration process is working positively.

 3.)
 The amount of time for complete oxygenation throughout the basin will depend somewhat on the shape of the basin.
 Around or circular basin eventually will be covered with dissolved oxygen.
 On the other hand, in a very long and narrow basin, which has the same volume of water, the dissolved oxygen might never reach its extremities.

 Two Basic Turbine Setup

 4.)
 The amount of time that a single aerator can be allowed to work will decide how much volume of water can be treated.
 Given enough time in a static pit, a single Turbine can aerate a rather large basin.